lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * OKM is the output keying material of the KDF used for MAC-based message protection of length len and is called ssk in this document.

 There are various ways how Alice can request and Bob can provide the KEM ciphertext, see {{sect-e}} for details.
-The KemCiphertextInfo can be requested using a genm message with an InfoTypeAndValue structure of type id-it-KemCiphertextInfo where the value is absent and can be provided in the following genp message with an InfoTypeAndValue structure of the same type.
+The KemCiphertextInfo can be requested by the end entity using a genm message with an InfoTypeAndValue structure of type KemCiphertextInfo where the value is absent and can be provided in the following genp message with an InfoTypeAndValue structure of the same type.
-Alternatively, the generalInfo field of the header of a PKIMessage can be used to request and provide a KemCiphertextInfo structure, also using an InfoTypeAndValue structure of type id-it-KemCiphertextInfo in each direction.
+Alternatively, the generalInfo field of the header of a PKIMessage can be used to request and provide a KemCiphertextInfo structure, also using an InfoTypeAndValue structure of type KemCiphertextInfo in each direction.
 The procedure works also without Alice explicitly requesting the KEM ciphertext, in case that Bob knows beforehand a KEM key of Alice and can expect that she is ready to use it.

-If both the initiator and responder in a PKI management operation have KEM key pairs, this procedure can be applied by both entities independently, establishing and using different shared secret keys on either side.
+If both the initiator and responder in a PKI management operation have KEM key pairs, this procedure can be applied by both entities independently, establishing and using different shared secret keys for either direction.

 #### Multiple Protection